 One of my life’s central principles is that no one knows enough to be a pessimist about anything.
 When we close our minds to what is possible for us or what is possible for Humanity, we close off the genius that resides and lives in each one of us.

-Having an open mind doesn’t necessarily mean finding fault with all of the things that others have taught you; it means opening yourself up to the potentiality and the possibility that anything and everything is possible.
-It also means opening yourself up to new ways of thinking and being, without being held hostage to past ideals and customs.
+Having an open mind doesn’t necessarily mean finding fault with everything others have taught you; it means opening yourself up to the potentiality and the possibility that anything and everything is possible.
+It also means opening yourself up to new ways of thinking and being, without holding yourself hostage to past ideals and customs.

 When we open our minds to new possibilities, we also allow others the freedom to be themselves in the way they choose to live, think, and how they express themselves.